-Accompanied by breathtaking views of Budapest landmarks, movie premiere screenings and appearances by top DJs, here are the best rooftop hangouts across the city.
-Some are located at top hotels, others above historic buildings in prestigious locations.
-There’s also a new spot in Buda scheduled to open at the end of June.
+Offering breathtaking views of Budapest landmarks, movie premiere screenings and appearances by top DJs, here are the best rooftop hangouts across the city.
+Some are located at top hotels, others above historic buildings at prestigious locations.
 If you’re looking to bookend a long day at work or hard afternoon’s sightseeing, here’s where to sip delicious cocktails and watch the sun go down.

 - 1061 Budapest, Andrássy út 39.